Talk to India's best Astrologers

 Sarvadevamaye Matargrihanarghyam Namo Namah॥

-Meaning: At the time of churning of the ocean, the sound arising from the milky ocean and the divine form of mother who was greeted by the demons, salutations to you again and again.
+Meaning: At the time of churning of the ocean, the sound arising from the milky ocean and the divine form of the mother who was greeted by the demons, salutations to you again and again.
 Please accept this Arghya given by me.

 सुरभि त्वं जगन्मातरदेवी विष्णुपदे स्थिता।